phillymesh/cjdns-optimizations/README.md

 [  4] 0.00-120.00 sec 353 MBytes 24.7 Mbits/sec      receiver
 ```

+### Conclusion

+The Pine A64 retails for $15.00 USD, so the estimated cost is $0.61 per Mbit.

 ## BeagleBone Black

 Both builds were performed on Debian IoT, the official headless Debian for BeagleBone, bone-debian-8.6-iot-armhf-2016-12-09-4gb.img using cjdns-v19.1